Gorantla Venkanna

 Gorantla Venkanna Choudary (1871–1947) was a well-known philanthropist, lover and patron of Sanskrit language.

 Introduction

-Gorantla Venkanna Chowdary was born in 1871 in a small village Timmasamudram in Prakasam district of the state of Andhra Pradesh, India.
+Gorantla Venkanna Chowdary was born in 1871 in a small village Timmasamudram in Prakasam district in what is now the state of Andhra Pradesh, India.
 His ancestors migrated from Murikipudi (near Narasaraopeta) to Timmasamudram.
 His parents were Veeranna and Punnamma.
 The family owned a large estate of 1200 acre of agricultural land.

 Education

 From an early age Venkanna showed inclination towards Sanskrit language and literature, Ayurveda and Yoga.
 Sanskrit scholar Achyutanna Srirama Sastri was instrumental in influencing the interests of Venkanna.

 Venkanna made a large number of donations to Sanskrit schools, libraries and scholars.
 He established a high school and Oriental school (GVS High School) in Ongole and a Sanskrit school in Timmasamudram.
 All the students of these schools receive free accommodation and boarding facilities.
 The well-known library in Vetapalem known as "Saraswata Niketanam" received substantial contributions from him.

 Venkanna also donated 268 acre of land to a trust meant for the encouragement of Sanskrit teaching and preparation of Ayurveda products.